 Once hospice takes over, how quickly will your older adult get the medications and treatments they need to stay as comfortable as possible?

-When the hospice orders medication, is it delivered by the hospice or do you need to pick it up?
-Will there be any delays in treatment as the transition is made?
+When the hospice orders medication, is it delivered to you, or do you need to pick it up?
+Will there be any delays in treatment during the transition?

 5. If medications aren’t managing pain or symptoms well enough, how long will it take to make changes?